hrishikesh421/HrishikeshShirodkar.github.io/README.md

 # Hrishikesh Shirodkar
 # Data Engineer

 I'm a passionate Data Engineer specializing in building efficient and scalable data pipelines, transforming large datasets, and creating impactful visualizations.
-With a robust foundation in Python, SQL, and Power BI, I thrive on turning raw data into actionable insights.
+With a robust foundation in Python, SQL,Azure,PySpark, and Power BI, I thrive on turning raw data into actionable insights.

 ---